Cacti/plugin_servcheck/README.md

 IMAP, IMAPS - try to login and display unread messages in inbox DNS - try to resolve A record and return answer
 LDAP and LDAPS - do searching in LDAP
-FTP, FTPS - try to login and return directory listing TFTP - try to download specific file
+FTP, FTPS, SFTP - try to login and return directory listing TFTP - try to download specific file
 SCP - try to login and download specific file
-SMB, SMBS - try to login and download specific file MQTT - try to subscribe topic or wait for any message and print result
+SMB, SMBS - try to login and download specific file MQTT - try to subscribe topic or wait for any message and print result SNMP - get or walk specified OID and return answer

 ## Important
 Recommendation for tests with download -  please download only small not binary files.